 The Daughters of Edward Darley Boit evokes strong and varying reactions.
 It isn’t clear what exactly the girls are doing.
 Some suggested Sargent positioned the two older girls at the edge of a dark passageway to suggest their entry into adulthood.

-John Singer Sargent was criticized for painting psychologically shallow portraits.
-The Daughters of Edward Boit suggests otherwise.
+Critics accused John Singer Sargent for painting psychologically shallow portraits.
+But The Daughters of Edward Boit suggests otherwise.